 Remember, I told you not to sell with what’s in your wallet.

 Never let any situation such as being short on funds enter into the equation.
 It is not your job to determine how much art they can afford, or you can afford.

 When selling your art, to be as efficient as possible, it is your duty as a smart business person to ask for the order and offer big.
 You are helping them, guiding them to make a purchase of something they will treasure.
 What’s wrong with that?
 Absolutely nothing.
 If you have a problem with offering big because you are shy, uncomfortable or what have you, here is a bit of tough love:

 If you want to sell art to the best of your ability, get over what’s holding you back!
 Don’t be the cause of your problems.
 Be the solution.

 HINT: After you make the offer, SHUT UP.
 I don’t care how much time passes.
-Just smile, be relaxed, casual and wait.
+Smile, be relaxed, casual and wait… wiggle your toes if you need to.
 If you start talking before they respond, you have effectively taken them off the offer.
-If they change the subject, you should answer the question, and ask if they liked the offer.
+If they change the subject, you should answer the question, and ask if they liked the suggestion.
 Get back on track.

 So as the immortal Shakespeare adroitly put it, “Screw your courage to the sticking-place, and we’ll not fail.”
 He’s telling us through Lady Macbeth to put aside our fears and gather our courage to do the deed.
 In these times especially, you have to leverage all you have to sell art in the quantities you desire.
 Employ these basic how to sell more art concepts in your daily business and watch your sales and confidence grow.